Planes of satellites, at once transient and persistent: Acknowledgements

 \section{Acknowledgements}

-I thank Isabel Santos-Santos, Jenni Häkkinen, Peter Johansson and Gabor Racz for very helpful comments.
+I thank Isabel Santos-Santos, Jenni Häkkinen, Peter Johansson and Gabor Racz for very helpful comments, and I thank the reviewers for their helpful and constructive comments and suggestions.
 I thank the creators of the {\sc TNG-50} simulation for making their data public, and the Flatiron Institute and the Simons Foundation for travel support at the start of the project.
 I acknowledge support by Research Council of Finland grants 354905 and 339127, and ERC Consolidator Grant KETJU (no. 818930).
 This work used facilities hosted by the CSC—IT Centre for Science, Finland.
 I also gratefully acknowledge the use of open-source software, including \texttt{Matplotlib} \citep{matplotlib-paper}, \texttt{SciPy} \citep{SciPy} and \texttt{NumPy} \citep{numpy-paper}.